Jay Van Andel Award for Outstanding Achievement in Parkinson’s Disease Research

 The Jay Van Andel Award for Outstanding Achievement in Parkinson’s Disease Research was established in 2012 in memory of Van Andel Institute founder Jay Van Andel, who battled Parkinson’s disease for a decade before his death in 2004.
 The award is given to scientists who have made outstanding contributions to Parkinson’s disease research and who have positively impacted human health.

-Stanley Fahn, M.D., received this year’s Jay Van Andel Award for Outstanding Achievement in Parkinson’s Disease Research.
-Read the announcement here and learn more about Dr. Fahn and his immeasurable contributions to the field of movement disorders here.
+J. William Langston, M.D., will receive this year’s Jay Van Andel Award for Outstanding Achievement in Parkinson’s Disease Research.
+Learn more about Dr. Langston and his outstanding contributions here and here.

 About Jay Van Andel